 • Ukraine (Scheduled to end October 19, 2026)

 • Venezuela (Check the U.S. government website.
-Some Venezuelans have TPS until October 2, 2026.)
+Some Venezuelans have TPS until October 2, 2026, others have already expired.)

 Was this information helpful?